-Travenol begins his third degree with "The History of Adoniram, Architect of the Temple of Solomon."
-The French texts usually say Adoniram instead of Hiram, and the story is a splendid version of the Hiramic legend.
-In the best French versions, the Master's word

-(Jehova) was not lost; the nine Masters who were sent by Solomon to search for him decided to adopt a substitute word (M) \ out of fear that the three assassins had compelled Adoniram to divulge it.
+Travenol begins his third degree with 'The History of Adoniram, Architect of the Temple of Solomon'.
+The French texts usually say Adoniram instead of Hiram, and the story is a splendid version of the Hiramic Legend.
+In the best French versions, the Master's word (Jehova) was not lost; the nine Masters who were sent by Solomon to search for him, decided to adopt a substitute word out of fear that the three assassins had compelled Adoniram to divulge it.

-This is followed by a separate chapter which begins with the layout of a Master's Lodge, a description of the "Floor-drawing," and the ceremony of opening a Master's Lodge, which includes a curious "Master's sign" that begins with a hand at the side of the forehead (demonstrate) and ends with the thumb in the pit of the stomach.
-And now, brethren, we get a magnificent description of the floorwork of the third degree, the whole ceremony, so beautifully described and in such fine detail, that any Preceptor could reconstruct it from beginning to end - and every word of this whole chapter is new material that had never appeared before.
+This is followed by a separate chapter which describes the layout of a Master's Lodge, including the 'Floor drawing', and the earliest ceremony of opening a Master's Lodge.
+That contains a curious 'Master's sign' that begins with a hand at the side of the forehead (demonstrate) and ends with the thumb in the pit of the stomach.
+And now, Brethren, we get a magnificent description of the floor work of the third degree, the whole ceremony, so beautifully described and in such fine detail, that any Preceptor could reconstruct it from beginning to end and every word of this whole chapter is new material that had never appeared before.

-Of course there are a number of items that differ from the practices we know, but now you can see why I am excited about these French documents.
-They give marvelous detail, at a time when we have no corresponding material in England.

-But before I leave Le Catechisme, I must say a few words about its picture of the third degree Tracing Board or Floor-drawing which contains, as its central theme, a coffin design, surrounded by tear drops, the tears which our ancient brethren shed over the death of our Master Adoniram.
+Of course there are many items that differ from the practices we know, but now you can see why I am excited about these French documents.
+They give marvelous details, at a time when we have no corresponding material in England.
+But before I leave Le Cat&hisme, I must say a few words about its picture of the third degree Tracing Board or Floor drawing which contains, as its central theme, a coffin design, surrounded by tear drops, the tears which our ancient brethren shed over the death of our Master Adoniram.

-On the coffin is a sprig of acacia and the word "JEHOVA," "ancien mot du Maitre", (the former word of a master), but in the French degree it was not lost.
-It was the "Ineffable Name," the unpronounceable Name, and in this version, the very first at that time, it gives the word "Jehova" on the coffin.

-The diagram, in dots, shows how three zigzag steps are to be made by the candidate in advancing from West to East, and many other interesting details too numerous to mention.
+On the coffin is a sprig of acacia and the word 'JEHOVA', 'ancien mot du Maitre, (the former word of a Master), but in the French degree it was not lost.
+It was the Ineffable Name, never to be uttered, and here, for the first time, the word Jehova is on the coffin.
+The diagram, in dots, shows how three zig zag steps over the coffin are to be made by the candidate in advancing from West to East, and many other interesting details too numerous to mention.

-The catechism, which is the last main item in the book, is based (like all the French catechisms) directly on Prichard's Masonry Dissected, but it contains a number of symbolic expansions and explanations, the result of speculative influence.
+The catechism, which is the last main item in the book, is based (like all the early French catechisms) directly on Prichard's Masonry Dissected, but it contains a number of symbolic expansions and explanations, the result of speculative influence.

-And so we come to the last of the French exposures that I must deal with today L'Ordre des Francs-Maçons Trahi (The Order of Freemasons Betrayed) published in 1745 by an anonymous writer, a thief!
+And so we come to the last of the French exposures that I must deal with today L'Ordre des Francs Maqons Trahi (The Order of Freemasons Betrayed) published in 1745 by an anonymous writer, a thief!
 There was no law of copyright in those days and this man knew a good thing when he saw it.
 He took the best material he could find, collected it into one book, and added a few notes of his own.
 So, he stole Perau's book, 102 pages, the lot, and printed it as his own first degree.
 He said very little about the second degree (the second degree was always a bit of an orphan).
-He stole Travenol's lovely third degree and added a few notes to that, but nothing important.
-But in the Catechism, the questions and answers, he did add a few important questions; I shall deal with those in a moment.
+He stole Travenol's lovely third degree and added a few notes including a few lines saying that before the Candidate's admission, the most junior MM in the Lodge lies down on the coffin, his face covered with a blood stained cloth, so that the Candidate will see him raised by the Master before he advances for his own part in the ceremony.